ChilliCream/graphql-platform/website/src/blog/2020-09-16-new-filtering-api/2020-09-16-new-filtering-api.md

 # THIS IS BREAKING MY API!

 We know.
 We had a long discussion about this.
-We feel confident that this new approach is the right way to go and it is designed to stay.
+We feel confident that this new approach is the right way to go, and it is designed to stay.
 The 10.X.X filters are still available in version 11.
-They will be deprecated though and will be removed in version 12.
+They will be deprecated, though, and will be removed in version 12.

 # The Data Package

-With version 11 we introduce a new package for Hot Chocolate.
+With version 11, we introduce a new package for Hot Chocolate.
 We created a new package called `HotChocolate.Data`.
 This package contains `HotChocolate.Data.Filtering`, `HotChocolate.Data.Sorting` and `HotChocolate.Data.Projections`.

 # Migrating from 10 to 11

-We could not avoid conflicts in names between the old and the new filtering.
-You can use static imports or full qualified names if you need to have the old and the new API in the same file.
+We could not avoid conflicts in type names between the old and the new filtering.
+You can use static imports or fully qualified type names to have the old and the new filtering API in the same file.

-If you have full control over the frontend, the easiest way to migrate is to just replace the old filtering with the new one and do the necessary changes in the frontend.
+If you have full control over the front end, the easiest way to migrate is to replace the old filtering with the new one and make the necessary changes.

-If this is not an option for you, then you will have to declare new fields and deprecate the old ones.
+If this is not an option for you, you will have to declare new fields and deprecate the old ones once they are no longer used.
 You may even use the filters on the same fields, but you will end up with conflicting argument names.

 # Getting started